Russian Orthodox Church, Sharjah: Background

 Discussions about building the church began in 2005.
 The church was given approval to start construction in May 2007.
-The church is the largest in the United Arab Emirates.
-It was designed by St. Petersburg based architect, Yury Kirs.
-The church had received its blessings from the head of the parish, Hegumen Alexander Zarkesher of Moscow.
+The church was designed by architect, Yury Kirs who based his drawings on one of the churches in Saint Petersburg - the city that Yury Kirs hails from.
+One of the main contributors and founders was businessman Yuri Grigorievich Sidorenko.
+The church had received its blessings from the head of the parish, Hegumen Alexander Zarkesher of Moscow as well as from His Beatitude Patriarch Ignatius IV.
 It is one of the rarest Russian orthodox churches in design as it has a gold cross on each of the five domes, all made in Russia.